Coronavirus latest: Germany reports fifth death from COVID-19 | DW | 12.03.2020

 Updates in Universal Coordinated Time (UTC/GMT)

+16:13 Turkish schools and universities will close for up to three weeks starting on Monday, a spokesperson for the Tuskish presidency said.

+16:07 Austrian Chancellor Sebastian Kurz said weddings, baptisms and funerals would be canceled for the foreseeable future.
+The measure is aimed at curbing the spread of coronavirus.
+Kurz said his government would announce further measures on Friday.

-16:03 London stock plunged more than 10% after European Central Bank measures aimed at softening the economic blow of the outbreak fell short of investors' expectations.
+16:03 London stocks plunged more than 10% after European Central Bank measures aimed at softening the economic blow of the outbreak fell short of investors' expectations.

 Read more: ECB shifts into crisis mode as coronavirus bites eurozone economy